TheWookHub/NextFlow_WookScan/README.md

 ```

 **Note**: If you want to test the success of the Pre-PhIP-Seq pipeline, you can use the built-in test configuration file.
 This test configuration file is located in **conf/test.config**.
-This configuration file uses the virus sequence files located in the **assets/bips_test_data, assets/oligo_csv, assets/oligo_fa** directories of the project.
+This configuration file uses the virus sequence files located in the `assets/bips_test_data`, `assets/oligo_csv`, `assets/oligo_fa` directories of the project.

-Open the **conf/test.config file**, since the test of four modes are commented out, you are required to uncomment them before testing each one.
+Open the `conf/test.config file`, since the test of four modes are commented out, you are required to uncomment them before testing each one.
 Then, run the pipeline test using the command
 ```sh
 nextflow run main.nf -profile test
 ```
 This command provides a standardized and fully reproducible method for each workflow branch.

-#### Running Post-PhIPSeq Analysis on fastq files
+## Running Post-PhIPSeq Analysis on fastq files

 General phippery runs when your fastq files are already trimmed and filtered.
 You can optionally give the raw fastq files to wookflow and then turn `--run_fastp True` in the parameters and Wookflow will run them through fastp.
 To specify the path of fastq files edit it in the `.csv` file for `--sample_table` input.